vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-mocha-webpack.md

 require('browser-env')();
 ```

-This adds a browser environment to node, so that Vue Test Utils can run correctly.
+This adds a browser environment to node, so that `vue-test-utils` can run correctly.

 Next, we need to install babel and configure it so we can use ES6 features in our JavaScript: